 You can collect cookie data as attributes.
-It's safe & secure feature that will still allow you to collect respondent's cookie values and attach them to CSV or XLS export.
+It's a safe & secure feature that will allow you to:

-Case 1: If you already have the attribute tracking code
+Case 1: You already have the attribute tracking code

-If you have the tracking code added to track users' attribute looking like this:
+1. If you have the tracking code added to track users' attributes similar to this one:

 <script type="text/javascript">